Challenges of New Motherhood and Postpartum Depression

 • Possible thoughts of harming the baby or yourself

-Any mother who has feelings of wanting to harm herself or others needs emergent psychological evaluation as these are warning signs of possible postpartum psychosis.
+Any mother who has feelings of wanting to harm herself or others should seek emergency evaluation as these are warning signs of possible postpartum psychosis.

 • Having PPD after a previous pregnancy